forestgrape/coronavirus/index.md

 #### Note
 * Sometimes reviews or remarks in introductions are cited which reference further to the original work.
 * References are grouped by topic.
-In the case where several topics apply, one has been choosen.
+In the case where several topics apply, one has been chosen.
 * Instead of numbered the references are named by the correspondence author or a descriptive tag.

 <!--